OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

-In comparison to call-by-value, call-by-reference is illustrated by the following slideshow generator.
-Again step through a few of the generated slideshows until you're ready for the proficiency exercise that follows.
+In comparison to call-by-value, call-by-reference is illustrated by the following slide show generator.
+Again step through a few of the generated slide shows until you're ready for the proficiency exercise that follows.

 .. avembed:: AV/PL/paramPassingByRef.html ss